Becoming a supplier

 The type of the work undertaken by our supply chain is extremely diverse.
 It ranges from investment planning, through the life-cycle of solution design and construction, into operating and maintaining the network and beyond into post-project evaluation and customer service management.
 We also procure ancillary services such as organisational change, commercial management, marketing services, insurance advice, facilities management and IT services.

-Benefits of working with Highways England
+Benefits of working with National Highways

 A government backed, five-year funding cycle provides confidence and visibility of a long-term programme of work.
 Funding certainty means we are able to work closely with suppliers to innovate and develop new approaches to create added value for our business and road users.